 As the Ledger's ecosystem is developer-friendly, a third-party can develop a Device App to build an innovative and useful service.
+This flexible approach is possible thanks to BOLOS acting as an Open Platform.

-2.4 Dual Architecture
+2.4 Dual-Chip Architecture

-The Ledger Nano S is based on an architecture leveraging two hardware:
+The Ledger Nano X is based on an architecture leveraging two hardware:

-1. a generic MCU: [STM32F042K6]

-2. a Secure Element: [ST31H320]
+- 1. a generic MCU: [STM32WB55CG] - 2. a Secure Element: [ST33J2M0]

-The [STM32F042K6] can be considered as a supporting hardware and is in charge of:
+The [STM32WB55CG] can be considered as a supporting hardware and is in charge of:

-- 1. Managing the USB communication with the Host - 2.
-Driving the screen - 3.
-Receiving the notifications from the buttons - 4.
-Communicating with the SE
+- 1. Communicating with the Host via either USB or BLE v5.0

+- 2. Monitoring the battery state

+- 3. Handling the battery management

+- 4. Communicating with the SE

-The [ST31H320], as it belongs to the Secure Element Technology and is Common Criteria certified (refer to [ST31H320CCCertificate] to get further details), ensures all sensitive operations and is in charge of (but not limited to):
+The [ST33J2M0], as it belongs to the Secure Element Technology and is Common Criteria certified (refer to [ST33J2M0CCCertificate] to get further details), ensures all sensitive operations and is in charge of (but not limited to):

 - 1. Generating the seed

 - 2. Deriving the corresponding Key Pair

 - 3. Signing transactions

 - 4. Communicating with the MCU

+- 5. Driving the screen

+- 6. Receiving the notifications from the buttons

-Note that Ledger Nano S can be used without a Companion App.
+Note that Ledger Nano X can be used without a Companion App.
 Indeed, both Password Manager and FIDO Device Apps directly connect to the web service without a Companion App.

-The Ledger Nano S relies on the Secure Element technology addressing the security issues linked to the storage and manipulation of secret keys.
+The Ledger Nano X relies on the Secure Element technology addressing the security issues linked to the storage and manipulation of secret keys.
 The Secure Element technology is leveraged in sensitive applications: for instance banking card, passport, driving licence.
-The Ledger Nano S also leverages this Secure Element technology to protect properly the End-User's assets.
+The PSD also uses this Secure Element technology to protect properly the End-User's assets.

-The Ledger Nano S is a secure hardware wallet thanks to the proper exploitation of the Secure Element technology.
-The Ledger Nano S can be used for instance in relation with a Companion App running on top of the Host as illustrated by the following diagram:
+The Ledger Nano X is a secure hardware wallet thanks to the proper exploitation of the Secure Element technology.
+It can be used for instance in relation with a Companion App running on top of the Host as illustrated by the following diagram:

-Fig. 3: Zoom on the Ledger Nano S
+Fig. 3: Zoom on the Ledger Nano X